lingxiaolyu191231/nd0821-c3-starter-code/starter/model_card.md

 - fbeta: the weighted harmonic mean of precision and recall; in this model, weight on recall = 0.7 and weight on precision = 0.3

 ## Ethical Considerations
 Data is publicly available Census Bureau data.
-The model can be used to disclose whether a person's salary is associated with his or her
+The model can be used to disclose to which degree a person's salary is associated with his or her age, workclass, education, etc. but not directly connected due to the limit number of features presented in the dataset.
+The model results should be assessed with other data and models to address a more considerate conclusion.

 ## Caveats and Recommendations
+The model results suggest that there is a weak correlation between feature presented in the data, but due to the limit number of samples, I would recommend a much larger dataset ideally with proportions similar to the U.S. population proportions.
+In addition, I would recommend to include more features not currently presented in the dataset but with promising impact on salary.
+Last, more types of models and a longer time in fine-tuning would likely bring a higher classification accuracy.